Rideshare Accidents in New Haven, CT

 Accidents involving rideshare services are inevitable.
-Filing a claim involving services such as Uber and Lyft in New Haven, CT can be complicated by the legal status of the driver.
+Filing a claim involving services such as Uber and Lyft in New Haven can be complicated by the legal status of the driver.
 Our attorneys at Buckley Wynne & Parese are fully dedicated to you and will answer any questions you may have.
 We offer all prospective clients a free initial consultation.
 We encourage you to call today, at no charge, to discuss your options.

 BWP’s Tips for Staying Safe When Using a Rideshare Service

 - Remain inside until your driver has arrived